 If awarded funding:

-The Plant2Food secretariat will invite the Pl to an introductory meeting with details about terms and conditions and how to initiate the project.
-The project can start as soon as the Project Agreement is signed by all project partners.
+The Plant2Food secretariat will invite the PI to an introductory meeting with details about terms and conditions and how to initiate the project.

 The project can start as soon as the Project Agreement is signed by all project partners.